Quantcast

 Whale Watching Tours in Bar Harbor, Maine - Outdoor Adventures

-MAINE -- Bar Harbor Whale Watch Tours
+Bar Harbor Whale Watch Tours

-1 West Street Bar Harbor, ME Phone: 207-288-2386
+1 West Street Bar Harbor, ME, 04609 Phone: 207-288-2386

-Bar Harbor Whale Watch Co. offers several distinct whale watching, sightseeing, light house and nature trips that sail daily throughout the summer.
+Bar Harbor Whale Watch offers several distinct whale watching, sightseeing, light house and nature trips that sail daily throughout the summer.
 Come witness the awe inspiring beauty of the magnificent mammals of the sea.
 The Gulf of Maine is home to humpback, finback, and Minke whales.
 Because of the catamaran's speed visitors arrive at and cover lots of whale-watching territory.
 The boat’s galley is open during the voyage with food and beverages, including beer and wine.

 Cliff Walk in Newport, RI